Bmullerc/hoowks-app/README.md

 - Wrote the About and Disclaimer explaining the project.
 - Went on to actually start on the content, first with a basic Intro and then going into each of the three basic Hooks.
 - As I finished each Hooks, I tried to include self made examples.
-- At some point, I had a lot of reused lines caused by Tailwind and little code snippets, which I then replace with a simple <Code /> component.
+- At some point, I had a lot of reused lines caused by Tailwind and little code snippets, which I then replace with a simple `<Code />` component.
-- Did the same as above to the <Pre> formatted code and HOT TIP, replacing them with a <PreCode /> and <HotTip /> components.
+- Did the same as above to the `<Pre />` formatted code and HOT TIP, replacing them with a `<PreCode />` and `<HotTip />` components.
 - Added some Extra content and a Footer with my socials.
 - Created and Added the Logo and Favicon.
 - Added a TODO list for the future.